 With the introduction of the water carts, the men of the community now partake in collecting water for the household, thus breaking the traditional role in Afar society where in the past this chore has been seen solely as belonging to women and children.

-We are still raising funds for more water carts so that we can expand the distribution to surrounding communities where there is a high demand.
+We are still raising funds for more water carts so that we can reach this new target.

 If you would like to make a donation towards the Water Cart Project, please follow this link.
 All donations made to this project will see 100% of every dollar go directly to the community to pay for new water carts.